 attracted financial resources by sources of their attraction and structure,

-linking the volumes and structure of these resources (by currency and by maturity) to the volumes
+linking the volumes and structure of these resources (by currency and by urgency) to the volumes

 and asset structure.